nhrap-dev/windgrid-dat/README.md

 # windgrid-dat

-The windgrid dat scripts take a windgrid and create a Hazus .dat file.
+The windgrid dat scripts take a windgrid and creates a Hazus .dat file.

 The replacement will be scripts targeting particular file type conversions (e.g., arcgrid-to-dat.py; gtiff-to-dat.py; csv-to-dat.py; shapefile-to-dat.py)